shin1m/recyclone/README.md

 # Recyclone

-Recyclone is a C++ implementation of a modified version of David F. Bacon's [Recycler](http://www.research.ibm.com/people/d/dfb/papers/Bacon03Pure.pdf).
+Recyclone is a C++ implementation of a modified version of the Recycler described in the paper [A Pure Reference Counting Garbage Collector](http://www.research.ibm.com/people/d/dfb/papers/Bacon03Pure.pdf) by David F. Bacon, et al.

-It requires C++17 or later.
+It requires C++17.

 # Features